Flèche bas

 play

-Our actions in 2024 include, for example, the 6th edition of the Culture & ÉEgalités Meetings, sponsored by the composer and performer Flavia Coelho; the two evening meetings between composers and directors; the ”solidarity day” which enabled numerous collaborators to participate in a charity event with the Restos du cœur, and our participation in the second phase of the Keychange mentoring project.
-We work in close collaboration with numerous partners: the Ministry of Culture, National Music Centre, Snep, isocElles, SCPP, Musicaction Canada, etc.
+Key actions in 2024 included the 6th edition of the Culture & Égalités Meetings, sponsored by the composer and performer Flavia Coelho; two composer-director networking events; a “solidarity day” charity event with the Restos du cœur with numerous participants; and our participation in the second phase of the Keychange mentoring project.
+To achieve these goals, we collaborated with numerous partners including the Ministry of Culture, the CNM or National Music Centre, Snep, isocElles, SCPP, and Musicaction Canada.

-We have also increased the share of "green" financial products in our investments and are testing reconditioned electronic equipment.
+We also increased the share of "green" financial products in our investment portfolio, and are piloting the use of reconditioned electronic equipment.

-Here too, we share our ideas and progress with the other players in the sector, such as the CNM, the SMA, Fedelima, Ekhoscènes and the Ministry of Culture.
+Here once again, we share ideas and progress with the other key players in the sector such as the CNM, the SMA, Fedelima, Ekhoscènes, and the Ministry of Culture.

 Thumbnail image of the video "Becoming more and more involved - with Flavia Coelho, author and performer.", play button in the center.